chunhuizhao478/farms/development/paper_draft_depth_dependent/case1/README.md

-Constant-gradient stress profile
+Setup similar as TPV26
-Created By Chunhui Zhao, Jul 1, 2025
+Created By Chunhui Zhao, Jul 15th, 2025